Electrolyte imbalance: Malnutrition

 People with malnutrition are at especially high risk for an electrolyte imbalance.
 Severe electrolyte imbalances must be treated carefully as there are risks with overcorrecting too quickly, which can result in arrhythmias, brain herniation, or refeeding syndrome depending on the cause of imbalance.
+Restrictive eating disorders such as anorexia nervosa and atypical anorexia nervosa are also associated with electrolyte imbalance.

 General function

 Electrolytes are important because they are what cells (especially nerve, heart and muscle cells) use to maintain voltages across their cell membranes.
 Electrolytes have different functions, and an important one is to carry electrical impulses between cells.
 Kidneys work to keep the electrolyte concentrations in blood constant despite changes in the body.
 For example, during heavy exercise, electrolytes are lost in sweat, particularly in the form of sodium and potassium.
 The kidneys can also generate dilute urine to balance sodium levels.
 These electrolytes must be replaced to keep the electrolyte concentrations of the body fluids constant.
 Hyponatremia, or low sodium, is the most commonly seen type of electrolyte imbalance.

 Treatment of electrolyte imbalance depends on the specific electrolyte involved and whether the levels are too high or too low.
 The level of aggressiveness of treatment and choice of treatment may change depending on the severity of the disturbance.
 If the levels of an electrolyte are too low, a common response to electrolyte imbalance may be to prescribe supplementation.
 However, if the electrolyte involved is sodium, the issue is often water excess rather than sodium deficiency.
 Supplementation for these people may correct the electrolyte imbalance but at the expense of volume overload.
 For newborn children, this has serious risks.
-Because each individual electrolyte affects physiological function differently, they must be considered separately when discussing causes, treatment, and complications.